 We’re at a stage in our human journey where spirituality (consciousness) and technology are evolving and emerging at comparable, concurrent rates — and it seems as if it’s somewhat of a competition, depending on how you look at it.

-Most of us on the awakening, or enlightenment (self-development, self-actualization) path are more and more aware, active, engaged, and involved with the process of self knowledge and discovery, increasingly working with others in the same arena, and thus cumulatively raising the bar for the rest of the collective.
+Most of us on the awakening, or enlightenment (self-development, self-actualization) path are more and more aware, active, engaged, and involved with the process of self-knowledge and discovery, increasingly working with others in the same arena, and thus cumulatively raising the bar for the rest of the collective.
 That’s just basic energetics.
-Call it cognition consensus buoyancy and the resonant reverberations created by those who are doing the work, as it were; everything is energy, thus everything is connected; you heal you, and you heal me, just a little bit, and make it easier for me to get there myself.
-Along the way, our ideas of what self help, self care, and spirituality are also evolving, shifting toward a singularity of sorts, shedding dogma, and outdated or distracting ritual.
+Call it cognition consensus buoyancy and the resonant reverberations created by those who are doing the work, as it were; everything is energy, thus everything is connected; you heal you, and you heal me, just a little, and make it easier for me to get there myself.
+Along the way, our ideas of what self-help, self-care, and spirituality are also evolving, shifting toward a singularity of sorts, shedding dogma, and outdated or distracting ritual.

-What is evident, is the yin and yang of it all.
-The feminine and the masculine.
-The dark and the light.
+What is evident, is the yin and yang of it all; the feminine and the masculine; the dark and the light.
 As ever, we’re battling within, and without.
 We’re steeped in the contrast, possibly more aggressively than at any time in recent recorded history.
 There is a tipping point, and nobody really knows which way things might play out, though prognostications seem to always have a negative, apocalyptic bias.

-A lot of us are ready to be rid of our humanity.
+A lot of us, feeling exasperated, are ready to be rid of our humanity.
 It feels like a futile, failed experiment; emotions are exhausting, and taming the mind is impossible; this clunky meat-suit ages, breaks down, needs constant upkeep and feeding, and gets sick far too easily.
 What’s next, please?

 Then the question remains: what is important to you?
 Who are you?
 What are you?
 Where are you going?
 What do you really, truly want out of life?
-If you’re afraid of pain, struggle, and fear itself, you’ll likely welcome the machinations, the artificial, and the condemnation of organic existence.
-I would argue that the players out there who are manipulating the global and societal narratives are tricking us into believing we’re far less than we actually are; they’re pushing our limbic brain buttons and distorting our cortex functionality with the incessant onslaught of advertising, negative propaganda, polarizing cultural constructs, and destructive monotony of the same-old, same-old . . . dressed in the bleeding colors of progress.
+If you’re afraid of pain, struggle, and fear itself, you’ll likely welcome the machinations, the artificial, and the subjugation of organic existence.
+I would argue that the players out there who are manipulating the global and societal narratives are tricking us into believing we’re far less remarkable than we actually are; they’re pushing our limbic brain buttons and distorting our cortex functionality with the incessant onslaught of advertising, negative propaganda, polarizing cultural constructs, and destructive monotony of the same-old, same-old… dressed in the bleeding colors of progress.

 It’s on you.
 What reality do you prefer?
 How are you choosing to be?
 What’s important to do?
 What do you really, ever, have?
 What can you keep?

 Live now.
-Put the phone down more often than not.
 Engage this human adventure.
 Love your life.